Renddslow/good-news-reader/data/raw/rev15.md

 For Your righteous acts have been revealed.”

 ---!p
-{5} After these things I looked, and the temple of the tabernacle of testimony in heaven was opened, {6} and the seven angels who had the seven plagues came out of the temple, clothed in linen, clean and bright, and their chests wrapped with golden sashes. {7} And one of the four living creatures gave the seven angels seven golden bowls full of the wrath of God, who lives forever and ever. {8} And the temple was filled with smoke from the glory of God and from His power; and no one was able to enter the temple until the seven plagues of the seven angels were finished.
+{5} After these things I looked, and the temple of the tabernacle of testimony in heaven was opened, {6} and the seven angels who had the seven plagues came out of the temple, clothed in linen, clean and bright, and their chests wrapped with golden sashes. {7} And one of the four living creatures gave the seven angels seven golden bowls full of the wrath of God, who lives forever and ever. {8} And the [[temple-smoke|temple was filled with smoke]] from the glory of God and from His power; and no one was able to enter the temple until the seven plagues of the seven angels were finished.